 The life of a shoe depends on a variety of factors, including running style, weight, and how often they’re used.
-In general though, 300 to 500 miles is a good rule of thumb.
+In general, though, 300-500 miles is a good rule of thumb.

 So if you run 10 miles a week, your shoes could last 8 months to a year.
-If you’re logging 20 miles a week, plan on replacing your running shoes every 4 to 6 months.
+If you’re logging 20 miles a week, plan on replacing your running shoes every 4-6 months.

 And if you see excessive wear patterns, holes, tears, or notice a decrease in footbed comfort, it’s probably time to grab a new pair of sneakers.

-–Have a favorite running shoe we didn’t include?
-Let us know and we’ll check it out for future updates.
+Have a favorite running shoe we didn’t include?
+Let us know in the comments for future updates to this article.